OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - The AASA file is not served over HTTPS.
 - The AASA is not available.
-- The `appID`s do not math (this would be the case of a *malicious* app. iOS would successfully prevent any possible hijacking attacks
+- The `appID`s do not math (this would be the case of a *malicious* app). iOS would successfully prevent any possible hijacking attacks.

 ##### Checking the Link Receiver Method